broadinstitute/scp-ingest-pipeline/README.md

 gcloud auth configure-docker
 ```

-Pro-Tip: For local builds, you can try adding docker build options `--progress=plain` `--no-cache`
+Pro-Tip: For local builds, you can try adding docker build options `--progress=plain` (for more verbose build info) and/or `--no-cache` (when you want to ensure a build with NO cached layers)

 ### 2. Set up environment variables